Franklin, Quebec: Economy

 Apple orchards and maple sugar groves are the principal agriculture near the village of Franklin Centre, Quebec and on the hill while around the village of St. Antoine Abbe in the flat valley there are fertile croplands and dairy farms.

 Leahy Orchards is a major employer and exporter of applesauce and Applesnax label products.

+Local government

+List of former mayors since formation of current municipality: